ncarrillo/xanite/README.md

 https://discord.gg/VHvfg5FV

 - **OpenGL Rendering**:
-  Leveraging OpenGL and GLFW, the emulator delivers superior graphics rendering to enhance the overall gaming experience.
+  Leveraging OpenGL 3.0 and cdio, the delivers to enhance the overall games

 - **Customizable Settings**:
 30-60 frames per second (FPS) with fluid and seamless gameplay.

-   - Enable V-Sync for enhanced visual smoothness and improved image quality.

 - **Hardware Detection**:
   Xemu-Android automatically detects your device's hardware, including the GPU and RAM, and optimizes settings to ensure optimal performance.